 - As the master processor.
 The master processor is the processor on which certain CP system work is required to run.
 It is usually the processor on which you last IPLed the system. - As an alternate processor.
-In a multiprocessor system, an alternate processor is a processor that is neither the master processor nor a dedicated processor.
+In a multiprocessor system, an alternate processor is a processor that is not the master processor.
 A uniprocessor system has only one processor, the master processor.